kalebers/kalebers/README.md

 ### Hey guys! 🖖
-- 💻 I’m currently working on Data Science Projects in my university, Pontifícia Universidade Católica do Paraná - PUCPR.
+- 💻 I’m currently working on Data Science Projects.
+My final project in my university, Pontifícia Universidade Católica do Paraná - PUCPR, was Classifying High-Dimensional Data Streams Using Adaptative Learning and t-Stochastic Neighborhood Embedding (Parametric t-SNE), as follows in the repository bellow (Data_Streams Parametric t-SNE).
 - 🌱 I’m currently learning Data Science with Python and frameworks related.
 - ✉️ How to reach me: kalebeszlachta@gmail.com
 - 🎸 Fun fact: On my spare time you'll see me playing guitar, video games or taking some photos xD